rstudio/pins-r/README.md

 <img src="tools/readme/rstudio-pin-performance-1.png" style="display: block; margin: auto;" />

-Also, if you find yourself using `download.file()` or asking others to download files before running your R code, use `pin()` to achieve fast, simple and reliable reproducible research over remote resources.

 You can also use pins to cache intermediate results to avoid having to recompute expensive operations: